Supreme Court says Alabama cannot execute inmate without his pastor present

 Justice Clarence Thomas, without additional comment, said he would have allowed the execution to proceed.

-Justice Brett M. Kavanaugh and Chief Justice John G. Roberts Jr. said they would have as well, because Alabama’s ban is nondiscriminatory and, in Kavanaugh’s words, “serves the state’s compelling interests in ensuring the safety, security and solemnity of the execution room.”
+Justice Brett M. Kavanaugh and Chief Justice John G. Roberts Jr. said they would have as well, because Alabama’s ban is nondiscriminatory and, in Kavanaugh’s words, “serves the State’s compelling interests in ensuring the safety, security and solemnity of the execution room.”

 But he added that the rest of the court did not agree, and other death-penalty states should take heed.

-States wanting to avoid months or years of litigation, Kavanaugh wrote, “should figure out a way to allow spiritual advisors into the execution room, as other states and the federal government have done.
+States wanting to avoid months or years of litigation, Kavanaugh wrote, “should figure out a way to allow spiritual advisors into the execution room, as other States and the Federal Government have done.
 Doing so not only would satisfy inmates’ requests, but also would avoid still further delays and bring long overdue closure for victims’ families.”

 The Alabama case has a backstory that has bitterly cleaved the court.